Electrically charged supermassive twin stars: Introduction

-One of the main constraints in the EoS comes from the mass of PSR J0740+6620 ($\approx \SI{2}{M_\odot}$)~\cite{cromartie2019,fonseca2021}, the most massive pulsar ever observed, since a viable EoS has to be able to generate compact stars with a maximum mass higher than this constraint\footnote{The NICER experiment provided an estimate of the radius of this object~\cite{miller2021,riley2021} and of PSR J0030+0451~\cite{miller2019,riley2019} that has a mass of $\simeq \SI{1.4}{M_\odot}$.}.
+One of the main constraints in the EoS comes from the mass of the most massive pulsars observed ($ \approx \SI{2}{M_{\odot}}$), since a viable EoS has to be able to generate compact stars with a maximum mass higher than this constraint.
 In recent years, additional constraints have been obtained by the analysis of gravitational wave data for the coalescence of compact binary systems.
 In particular, such data has been used to obtain information about the sources, such as the progenitor masses ($M_{\rm prog1,2}$).
-For instance, the gravitational wave event GW170817~\cite{ligo2017}, apart from marking the beginning of the era of multi-messenger astronomy~\cite{Bailes:2021tot}, consistently allowed to identify the progenitors~\cite{LIGOScientific:2017ync} as being neutron stars (NS) having $M_{\rm prog, 1}\in{[1.36,2.26]}\si{M_{\odot}}$ and $M_{\rm prog, 2}\in{[0.86,1.36]}\si{M_{\odot}}$.
+For instance, the gravitational wave event GW170817~\cite{ligo2017}, apart from marking the beginning of the era of multimessenger astronomy~\cite{LIGOScientific:2017ync,Bailes:2021tot}, consistently allowed to identify the progenitors~\cite{ligo2017} as being neutron stars (NS) having $M_{\rm prog, 1}\in{[1.36,1.60]}\si{M_{\odot}}$ and $M_{\rm prog, 2}\in{[1.17,1.36]}\si{M_{\odot}}$.
 The interpretation of these compact stars as being composed by hadronic and/or quark degrees of freedom is still a theme of debate.
-On the other hand, gravitational wave events without multi-messenger counterpart and having one progenitor with $2.2<M_{\rm prog,1}/\si{M_{\odot}}<5$ are considerably more difficult to interpret\footnote{Notice that the recent events GW200105 and GW200115 \cite{LIGOScientific:2021qlt} do not belong to this class since $M_{\rm prog,1}\ll{M}_{\rm prog,2}$ and are easily characterized as NS-BH mergers.}.
+On the other hand, gravitational wave events without multimessenger counterpart and having one progenitor with $2.2<M_{\rm prog,1}/\si{M_{\odot}}<5$ are considerably more difficult to interpret\footnote{Notice that the recent events GW200105 and GW200115~\cite{LIGOScientific:2021qlt} do not belong to this class since $M_{\rm prog,1}\ll{M}_{\rm prog,2}$ and are easily characterized as NS-BH mergers.}.
 For instance, the low-mass progenitor ($M_{\rm prog,1}\in [1.61, 2.52]\si{M_{\odot}}$) of GW190425~\cite{LIGOScientific:2020aai} is likely a NS, but not conclusively.
-Another example is the event GW190814~\cite{GW190814}, where its lightest progenitor is an unknown object having $M_{\rm prog,1}\in[2.50,2.67]\si{M_{\odot}}$, possibly being a very light BH or a supermassive NS.
+Another example is the event GW190814~\cite{GW190814}, since its lightest progenitor is an unknown object having $M_{\rm prog,1}\in[2.50,2.67]\si{M_{\odot}}$, possibly being a very light BH or a supermassive NS.
 Interestingly, if assumed to be a NS, it puts severe constraints on a large set of EoSs for dense matter\footnote{Many standard pure quark and nuclear-matter EoSs are able to reach this mass limit although not satisfying gravitational wave constraint for the radius of $\SI{1.4}{M_{\odot}}$, see e.g. Refs. \cite{Huang:2020cab,Das:2020dcq}.}.
-Very recently, the analysis of these supermassive compact stars has been considered to constrain twin stars, with the results derived in Ref.~\cite{Christian:2020xwz} pointing out that a mass constraint of $\SI{2.5}{M_{\odot}}$ ruled out all twin star solutions, while Ref.~\cite{Tan:2021ahl} concluded that these ultra heavy NSs can be in a massive twin configuration, but the two stable branches must be connected.
+Very recently, the analysis of these supermassive compact stars has been considered to constrain twin stars, with the results derived in Ref.~\cite{Christian:2020xwz} pointing out that a mass constraint of $\SI{2.5}{M_{\odot}}$ ruled out all twin star solutions, while Ref.~\cite{Tan:2021ahl} concluded that these ultra heavy NSs can be in a twin-mass configuration but the two stable branches must be connected.